Octopus minor: Genome mapping

 The morphology of the O. minor was analysed for genome mapping.
 O. minor was studied for its ability to tolerate environmental changes.
 Its molecular basis was studied for plasticity development and mechanisms underlying adaption.
 The concluding genome assembly of the octopus was 5.09 Gb, with over 30 010 genes; 44% were made up of repeated elements.
 The total number of gene families within O. Minor are 178.
-A highly identical nucleotide sequence across multiple species suggests the O. minor is actually the same species as Callioctopus ornatus and Callioctopus luteus, despite them occupying different habitats.
+A highly identical nucleotide sequence across multiple species suggests the O. minor is close to Callistoctopus ornatus and Callistoctopus luteus.
+Octopus minor has various Korean names, but it is actually the same species as despite them occupying different habitats.